uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 1. An array class has the following member variables:

-   - Pointer to the immutable data block;
+   - A pointer to the immutable data block;

-   - Pointer to the mutable data block;
+   - A pointer to the mutable data block;

-   - Pointer to the ownership structure that implements the shared ownership semantics;
+   - A pointer to the ownership structure that implements the shared ownership semantics;

    - The data block size;

-2. The ownership structure is an object that stores:
+2. An ownership structure is an object that stores:

-   - Either a pointer immutable or mutable data block;
+   - A pointer to either immutable or mutable data block;

    - The deleter object;

-   - The reference count (the number of array instances that owns the associated data block);
+   - The reference count (the number of array instances that own the associated data block);

 3. The destructor of an array decrements the reference count.
 If that count reaches zero, the ownership structure deallocates the associated memory block and the array destroys the ownership structure.

-4. If the array object changes its state from immutable to mutable, the reference count of the ownership structure is decremented.
+4. If an array object changes its state from immutable to mutable, the reference count of the ownership structure is decremented.

    - If that count reaches zero, the ownership structure deallocates the immutable memory block and the array destroys the ownership structure.
-The new instance of ownership structure owning the mutable data block is created and replaces the old one.
+The new instance of the ownership structure owning the mutable data block is created, and it replaces the old one.

-   - If that count greater than zero, the ownership structure is not destroyed.
-The new instance of ownership structure owning the mutable data block is created and replaces the old one.
+   - If that count is greater than zero, the ownership structure is not destroyed.
+The new instance of the ownership structure owning the mutable data block is created, and it replaces the old one.

 ..
 TODO: Add note regarding thread safety

 .. note::
-   Implementer can choose an arbitrary implementation strategy that satisfy an array requirements.
+   You may choose an arbitrary implementation strategy that satisfies array requirements.

 .. _programming_interface: